itemgiver/MovieLens/README.md

 MovieLens data can be used in recommendation system research.
 It has millions of real-world ratings. \
 Movie ratings are made on a 5-star scale, with half-star increments (0.5 stars - 5.0 stars). \
-In this project, we will find out good preprocessing steps and models using evaluation metrics such as HR@10, NDCG@10, and RMSE.
+In this project, we will find out good preprocessing steps and models using evaluation metrics such as HR@10, NDCG@10, and RMSE. \
+Until now, research has been progressed only on RMSE metric.

 ## Related Work